Recovery is possible. We are open 24/7. 866-797-7962

 To address the psychological causes and effects of alcoholism, individuals will attend individual therapy sessions.
 Inpatient alcohol rehab in North Carolina uses evidence-based addiction therapies to combat the negative patterns of thinking and replace them with healthy coping mechanisms.

-Examples of evidence-based therapies used during inpatient rehab include:[2]
+Examples of evidence-based therapies used during day treatment include:[2]

 • Cognitive-Behavioral Therapy (CBT)